natyavidhan/natyavidhan/README.md

 ## 🌐 About Me:

-🎓 High school Graduate with a focus on Full Stack web and Software Development for making everyone's life easy.
+🎓 High school Graduate with a focus on Full Stack web and Software Development for making everyone's life easy. <br>
 🚀 Adept in Python and JavaScript, exploring the vast realms of technology to make a positive impact.

 ## 🛠️ Skills: